 New York finally has a new state budget—more or less.

-On Aug.
-3, the state Senate passed a bill containing nearly $800 million in tax hikes and other provisions that represent the final piece of the budget for the fiscal year that began April.
-Passage of the 2010-11 appropriation bills was completed by the Legislature June 28–after which Gov David Paterson vetoedthousands of line items, mainly legislative pork-barrel “member item” spending.
+NEW YORK, NY, July 7, 2010 — On June 28, the Legislature passed the last in a series of appropriation bills authorizing spending for the state’s 2010-11 fiscal year, which began April 1.
+Gov David Paterson promptly vetoed thousands of line items added by the Legislature, mainly legislative pork-barrel “member item” spending.
 He also vetoed the Legislature’s attempt to restore $419 million in school aid reductions.
-As first suggested here last spring, Paterson goaded a deadlocked Legislature into action by using his executive budget powers to craft spending “extender” bills that raised the specter of a government shutdown.
+As first suggested here, Paterson goaded a deadlocked Legislature into action by using his executive budget powers to craft spending “extender” bills that raised the specter of a government shutdown.

 While total spending in the adopted budget does not appear to be much larger than Paterson originally proposed, it is likely to create much bigger problems down the road.
 The budget gap for 2011-12, which the next governor elected in November will have to close, has been estimated at $7.5 billion.
 But even before reaching that point, the state’s 2010-11 budget–like its deficit-ridden predecessor–shapes up as a flimsy house of cards that could begin to collapse before the year is out.